Sony Xperia Z review

 Sony Xperia Z: Screen

-The shots you take, or the video you film, looks great on the Xperia Z’s screen.
-Actually, anything looks pretty good on this screen because it’s exceptionally high-resolution (443ppi, against 324ppi on the already pretty impressive iPhone 5 screen).
+The shots you take, or the video you film, looks great on the Xperia Z’s 5in screen.
+Actually, anything looks pretty good on this screen because it has an exceptionally high-resolution (1080 x 1920, so Full HD – as many pixels as on a full HD flatscreen TV).
+This gives the screen a resolution of about 441ppi, against 324ppi on the already pretty impressive iPhone 5 screen.

 And it uses Sony technology from the company’s TV department to make those plentiful pixels gleam, in what’s called the Sony Mobile Bravia Engine 2.
 Whatever the black magic it works, the results are highly impressive: rich, detailed, colourful without being over-saturated and butter-smooth for video playback.